junxit/us-congress-bills-112/metadata.md

 - 2012-04-24 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
 - 2012-04-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 376 - 2 (Roll no. 178). (text: CR H2046)
 - 2012-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 376 - 2 (Roll no. 178).(text: CR H2046)
+- 2012-04-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.